learn-co-curriculum/ds-linear-regression-project-axi/README.md

 ## Correlation Heatmap

-Produce a heatmap showing the correlations between all of the numeric values in our training data.
+Produce a heatmap showing the correlations between all of the numeric values in the data.
 The x and y axis labels should indicate the pair of values that are being compared, and then the color and the number should represent the correlation.

-The most important column or row shows the correlations between the target (listing price) and other attributes.
+The most important column or row shows the correlations betyouen the target (listing price) and other attributes.

 ```python